archivesspace/tech-docs/ASTRO/src/content/docs/about/authoring.md

 There should be no space between the wrapped text and URL.
 When linking to an internal Tech Docs page, use the relative path from the current page, and omit the page file extension (`.md`).

-:::note[Internal link requirement]
+:::note[Internal link requirements]
-Links to other Tech Docs pages should be relative from the current file, and the markdown file extension (`.md`) should not be included.
+Links to other Tech Docs pages should:

+1. be relative from the current file
+2. not include the file extension (`.md`)

 :::

 ```md